gougou9903/list_container/README.md

 list_container
 ==============

-This is a learning project, it doesn't match real std::list in neither functionality nor speed.
+This is a learning project, it doesn't match the real std::list in neither functionality nor speed.
 Template class, supports any object type.

 Use [doxygen] [1] to get more detailed documentation.